Customisable conversion adaptor cowlings for fans of any size

 6th January 2017 edit: Added two requested 140 conversions.

 12th March 2017 edit: Added 80 mm to 40 mm offset adaptor by request.
 Very quick and not going to be very flow efficient, but will do the job to a certain extent.

 11th April 2017 edit: Added 140 mm to 120 mm with offset adaptor by request.
 Check sizes and spacing before printing please.

 12th April 2017 edit: Added a very simple OpenSCAD version.
 It has no refinement and will only be able to do models when there size difference is not too large.
 I may work on it more in the future.
 I just want to test out some features and the software.

 26th May 2017 edit: Updated the OpenSCAD with the "Flange" option as I'd have a couple of requests for something similar.
 Only use this one if size is really limited, the flow will be very inefficient.

-12th Febfuary 2018 edit: Added a non-standard size on request.
+12th February 2018 edit: Added a non-standard size on request.
 Very thin walls around the screw holes.
 Screw holes are undersized.

 Please feel free to contact me for alterations or custom jobs.
 Bear in mind I am usually busy with other things and only work on this item when I get the spare time.